rgutialo/shop-restful-service/README.md

-#Shop Rest Service
+#Shop Restful Service

-This is a RESTful(ish) API for a Shop entity.
+This is a RESTful API for a Shop entity.

 ### Prerequisites